mlatcl/internalprojects/_projects/accuracy-fairness-privacy-trade-off.md

 * What will I learn in this Project?

+  You will learn about multi-objective optimisation.
 You will learn about differential privacy and fairness metrics for ML models.
 You will learn about Bayesian optimization and learn how to apply it to practical tasks.
-You will gain lots of practice of programming with PyTorch.
+You will gain experience of building models using the PyTorch library.

 * What is the objective of the project?

-  The goal of the project is to implement a procedure of building a 3D Pareto frontier between accuracy, differential privacy and fairness (for some given fairness metric) for a selection of ML models and datasets.
+  The goal of the project is to implement a procedure of building a 3D Pareto front between accuracy, differential privacy and fairness (for some given fairness metric) for a selection of ML models and datasets.
 We suggest using BoTorch for multi-objective optimization and Opacus for training with differential privacy, but other tools can also be considered.
 Once the implementation is in place, the next step is to analyze the trade-offs and consider their implications for practical use cases.

 * Is there any background work on this topic?